pbklink/motif-core/etc/motif-core.api.md

     protected compareDefined(left: TableValue, right: TableValue): number;
 }

-// Warning: (ae-missing-release-tag) "LitIvemIdTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "LitIvemIdTableRecordDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface LitIvemIdTableRecordDefinition extends TableRecordDefinition {
-    // (undocumented)
-    readonly litIvemId: LitIvemId;
-    // (undocumented)
-    readonly typeId: TableRecordDefinition.TypeId.LitIvemId;
-}

-// @public (undocumented)
-export namespace LitIvemIdTableRecordDefinition {
-    // (undocumented)
-    export function createKey(definition: LitIvemIdTableRecordDefinition): string;
-    // (undocumented)
-    export function is(definition: TableRecordDefinition): definition is LitIvemIdTableRecordDefinition;
-}

-// Warning: (ae-missing-release-tag) "LitIvemIdTableRecordSource" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export namespace LitIvemIdTableRecordSource {
-    // (undocumented)
-    export type FieldDefinitionSourceTypeId = PickEnum<TableFieldSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId.SecurityDataItem>;
-}

 // Warning: (ae-missing-release-tag) "LitIvemIdTableValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)